The Justice Department could file a lawsuit against Google this month, overriding skepticism from its own top lawyers

 Congress has battled airlines, banks, tobacco and baseball.
 Now it’s preparing to clash with Big Tech.

-The DOJ probe into Google has been acrimonious at key turns, and federal officials at one point threatened to go to court to force Google into turning over key documents.
+The Justice Department’s probe into Google has been acrimonious at key turns, and federal officials at one point threatened to go to court to force Google into turning over key documents.
 Barr, meanwhile, has publicly pilloried the tech industry for the immense economic power it has amassed, often calling for regulation of the way companies collect data, manage their software or moderate content online.
 His criticisms have come as President Trump has attacked the industry for censoring conservatives online, a charge for which he has provided no proof — and one that the industry strongly denies.

-Within DOJ, though, the Google investigation has been the subject of intense internal politicking.
+Within the Justice Department, though, the Google investigation has been the subject of intense internal politicking.
 Some staff in recent months came to question Barr’s pace and others began to leave the agency outright, the Times first reported on Thursday.

 The federal probe occurs as state attorneys general embark on their own investigation into Google, an inquiry that began last year with a high-profile news conference on the steps of the Supreme Court.
 The bipartisan scrutiny, led by Texas Attorney General Ken Paxton (R), has reached a critical juncture of its own in recent weeks, as state leaders wrangle over when to file their case and how broadly to target Google’s business.